-In the opening pages of his enlightening and informative book, Juan Tizol- His Caravan through Life and American Culture the author makes it clear that his purpose in writing the book is, to set the record straight and “give credit where credit is due.”
+In the opening pages of his enlightening and informative book, Juan Tizol- His Caravan through Life and American Culture the author makes it clear that his purpose in writing the book was, to “set the record straight and give credit where credit is due.”

-Basilio Serrano is a seasoned educator and historian who is familiar with the plight of Puerto Ricans whose contributions to jazz have been ignored or lost to the sands of time.
-In 2000, he wrote a series of articles on Juan Tizol’s cross-cultural collaborations with Duke Ellington, Harry James, and other nationally known orchestras.
+Basilio Serrano is a seasoned educator and historian who is all too familiar with the plight of Puerto Ricans whose contributions to jazz have been ignored or lost, ignored or forgotten.
+In 2000, he wrote a series of articles on Juan Tizol’s collaborations with Duke Ellington, Harry James, and other nationally known orchestras.
 Also, he has written articles about Boricua Pioneers in Latin Jazz, Puerto Rican Musicians of the Harlem Renaissance and essays on pianist Noro Morales, actress Miriam Colón and political activist Lolita Lebrón among others.

-During a recent conversation with Serrano, I asked why he chose Juan Tizol.
+During a recent conversation with Serrano, I asked him why he chose Juan Tizol.
 “I chose Tizol because when he arrived in the U.S from Puerto Rico he spoke no English and was not familiar with American culture.
-Tizol knew little of jazz, and he played an unusual instrument (the valve trombone) that was considered best for marching bands than orchestra ensembles.
-Many would say that Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he went on to have an extremely successful life in music.”
+Tizol knew little of jazz, and he played an unusual instrument (the valve trombone) which was used in marching bands.
+Some would say Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he had an extremely successful life in music.”